Excess sweating – hyperhidrosis

 How long does a treatment last?

-The effects of treatment last for several months ( usually 3 to 5) but eventually they will wear off.
-This is because there is a turnover of protein in our body.
+The effects of treatment last for several months (usually 3 to 5) but eventually they will wear off.
+This is because the body eliminates it after a few months.

 Are there any side effects?

 The needles used are very fine to minimize the discomfort during the injections.
-Mild swelling or redness may occur in the treated areas, but any local discomfort is short-lived.
-Some patients complain of temporary increased sweating elsewhere on the body.
+Mild swelling or redness may occur in the treated areas, Some patients complain of temporary increased sweating elsewhere on the body.